HTC Keyboard Ads Likely an Error, But Damage is Already Done

 You have to wonder what other treasures HTC have stuck into unremovable apps on their phones.
 Next up, a homeland/russian/chinese/korean/popular wannabe tracking module, configured just for your country for your telecoms provider or national security vendor or choice!

-Consumers are idiots (Score:2)
+Consumers are idiots (Score:4, Interesting)

 Any company that pulls this type of crap should quickly dive into bankruptcy as it loses customers*